library(nhanesA)

 Let’s map all of this onto the jitter plot that we created earlier.
 The dots marking the group means are in the same place, but I’ve removed the individual data points for clarity.
 I also colored what was a black circle for the means to the designated color for each sex.
 Note that the slope of the line, defined as the rise (3.0 mmHg for females compared to males) over the run (1, because we’re contrasting 0 for males and 1 for females for the dummy-coded indicator) is 3.0.

 Women tend to have higher blood pressure than men in later life due to several factors, including hormonal changes.
 Menopause significantly impacts blood pressure in women.
 Estrogen, a hormone that helps protect the cardiovascular system, decreases after menopause.
 This reduction in estrogen can lead to an increase in blood pressure.
-Click here for more information on this topic.
+Click here for more information on this topic if interested.

 Add sex as a factor to the regression model